Islamic glass: Middle Islamic glass: late 12th to late 14th century

 Gilding during this period involved applying small amounts of gold in suspension onto a glass body, followed by a low firing to fuse the two materials, and was adopted from Byzantine traditions.
 Given that gilding individual color enamels have various chemical compositions, a process for firing each color separately was created by Mamluk glass makers.
 Recognizing that continuously firing and adding different color enamels could result in losing the shape of the original mold.
 They found that by lowering the temperature and using richer lead enamels it was able to adhere in a single firing.

 This technique was often combined with enamelling, the application of ground glass with a colourant, to traditional and new vessel forms, and represents the height of Islamic glassmaking.
 Enamelled glass, a resurrection of older techniques, was first practiced in the Islamic world at Raqqa (Syria) during the late 12th century, but also spread to Cairo during Mamluk rule.

 A study of various enamelled vessels, including beakers and mosque lamps, suggests that there are two subtle yet distinct firing practices, possibly representing two distinct production centres or glass-working traditions.
 Due to its high demand, enamelled glass was exported throughout the Islamic world, Europe, and China during this period.
-Enamelling of glass eventually ended in Syria and Egypt following disruption by various Mongol invasions from the 13th through to the 15th centuries AD.
+Enamelling of glass eventually ended in Syria and Egypt following disruption by various Mongol invasions from the 13th through to the 15th centuries.

 A feature of glass from the Middle Islamic Period is the increased interaction between the Middle East and Europe.
 The Crusades allowed for the European discovery of Islamic gilded and enamelled vessels.
 The 'Goblet of the Eight Princes' brought to France from the Levant is one of the earliest examples of this technique.
 Furthermore, large amounts of raw plant ash were exported solely to Venice, fuelling that city's glass industries.
 It was also in Venice that enamelling was resurrected following its decline in the Islamic world.